WATCH: 5-Year-Old From New Jersey Goes Viral On TikTok With Her Dance Moves

 NEW JERSEY (CBS) – A local girl’s passion for dancing has earned her internet fame.
 Five-year-old Capri has gone viral.

-Two weeks ago, Capri’s mom and two grandmothers posted video clips of her performance on social media, unbeknownst to each other.READ MORE: Philadelphia Ranked 20th Best City To Celebrate 4th Of July, WalletHub Report Finds
+Two weeks ago, Capri’s mom and two grandmothers posted video clips of her performance on social media, unbeknownst to each other.READ MORE: Philadelphia Weather: 1 More Day Of Dangerous Heat As Temperatures To Feel Like Triple Digits, Storms To Develop Wednesday

 @caprithedancer